 I think some of the obvious challenges were the language, but the language was also the part that was exciting to me because I loved learning languages.
 Also, going from southern food to the different (and spicy) foods of Malaysia was an initial problem, as the spiciest thing I had ever eaten was a sprinkle of black pepper in my mashed potatoes.
 The other AFSers that I met exposed me to even more of the world (and of my own country) and today they remain good friends of mine, if not my very best friends.

 Also, living in Kuala Lumpur, I was right smack in the middle of a Malay-Muslim neighborhood, so it was an interesting experience of being in a small village but surrounded by high-rise buildings.
-I learned how to be independent, learned how to take the buses, and how to navigate and live in a big city.
+I learned how to be independent and how to navigate and live in a big city.
 Those simple experiences showed me that there was no need to fear something new and different.
 Also, my Malaysian host mother was an incredible influence on my life.
 She was a kind and simple woman with minimal education, but it was she who ran her family of four sons, a daughter, and grandchildren.
 She had a wonderful laugh.
-When I didn’t want to go to school, she was like, “Great!
+When I didn’t want to go to school, she would laugh and say, “Great!
 You can stay here and talk to me.”
 And she was serious! [laughs]

 I learned so much from her.
 I was in an Islamic environment, and back home in North Carolina all I knew of Islamic culture was “machine guns and turbans,” and she was an example of the most non-judgmental, accepting, tolerant person one could ever imagine.
-I cannot adequately describe the impact she has had on my life.
+I cannot adequately describe the impact she has had – and continues to have – on my life.

 How did you end up working at AFS?
 Why did you choose a career in international education?

 Well, when I got home from Malaysia, I went back into my home environment which wasn’t the best, but I was much more outspoken by that time.
-I was no longer willing to brush aside the daily racist commentary.
+For example, I was no longer willing to brush aside the daily racist commentary.
 I demanded either a respect for diversity or, alternatively, silence.
-It was, at times, contentious.
+It was, at times, contentious, whether it was within my own family or in other, more public settings.

-So, I packed up my huge monstrous car (a 1970-something Ford LTD) with my TV, stereo, and some clothes, arranged to stay with my friend in New Jersey, and I parked myself in the AFS lobby.
-I said, “I need to talk to somebody about working here.
-Whether its mopping the floors or whatever, I just need to work here.
+So, I packed up my huge monstrous car (a 1970-something Ford LTD) with my TV, turntable, and some clothes and made my way north.
+I had arranged to stay with my friend in New Jersey, and, a few days after arriving at her home, I returned to New York City and proceeded to park myself in the lobby of the AFS building.
+I informed the receptionist that, “I need to talk to somebody about working here.
+Whether it’s mopping the floors or whatever, I just need to work here.
 This is where I’m supposed to be.”
-They finally talked to me that day because I wouldn’t leave.
-I got a job as someone’s assistant – the person responsible for family and student recruitment in Texas, Arizona, and New Mexico.
-I did lots of typing and took calls from volunteers.
-That was how I got in the door.
+Eventually, someone from HR talked to me that day because the receptionist had informed her that I wouldn’t leave.
+By the end of the day, I was offered a job as someone’s assistant – the person responsible for family and student recruitment in Texas, Arizona, and New Mexico.
+Less than a month later, I moved to New York and started my AFS career doing lots of typing and taking tons of calls from volunteers.
+And that was how I got in the door.

-How has AFS policy and perceptions of homosexual students changed since your time as an exchange student?
+How has AFS policy and perceptions of LGBTQIA+ students changed since your time as an exchange student?

-The first experience I had with AFS about having any sort of opinion about kids being LGBTQ+ was when I came to work at AFS.
-At the time, I was an assistant typing notes and letters to volunteers, so I don’t know if it was a policy, but I did know students were being sent home, seemingly because they came out of the closet and nobody would host them.
-Now, I wasn’t privy to all of the details, so there may have been other circumstances, but it certainly felt like, from my vantage point, that they were being sent home for being openly gay.
+The first experience I had with AFS about having any sort of opinion regarding students being LGBTQIA+ was when I came to work at AFS.
+At the time, I was an assistant typing notes and letters, so I wasn’t aware of actual policies regarding students and host families, but I did hear that students were being sent home, seemingly because they came out of the closet and, after doing so, were kicked out of their host families and nobody else would host them.
+Now, I wasn’t privy to all of the details, so there may have been other circumstances, but it certainly felt like, from my vantage point, that they were being sent home because they openly identified as LGBTQIA+.
 In a sense, it seemed that AFS encouraged a “don’t ask don’t tell” approach.
 To be clear and fair, though, they weren’t sent home in a punitive fashion.
-They would come to NYC and have closure counseling and the people from the support team were very kind and friendly, but the idea was to send them home without feeling like a failure.
+They would come to NYC and have what was called “closure counseling” and the staff from the Participant Support team were very kind and friendly, working toward a goal of sending them home without feeling like a failure.

-In the 1980s, would AFS have accepted a host family that was gay?
+In the 1980s, would AFS have accepted a host family that identified as LGBTQIA+?

 No, I don’t think so.
-I don’t know if there was a written policy, but if a gay host family expressed interest in hosting, I think most of our volunteers would’ve said no, though I can’t speak for all of them.
-At that time, a gay family would not have even bothered asking to be a host family.
-In all my time at AFS in the 80s, I didn’t hear of any LGBT families asking to host.
+I don’t know if there was a written policy, but if a host family that included parents (or even children) identifying as LGBTQIA+, I think a majority of our volunteers would’ve said no, though I can’t speak for all of them.
+For some volunteers, they simply felt that the social stigma at school would add an additional layer of stress to the student’s adjustment (as opposed to the volunteer believing that LGBTQIA+ families weren’t suitable for hosting).
+At that time, an LGBTQIA+ family probably wouldn’t have even bothered asking to be a host family.
+In all my time working at AFS in the 80s, I didn’t hear of any LGBTIA+ families asking to host.

 But, of course, we’re doing this interview now because progress has been made.
 You and your husband Manny have hosted seven exchange students over the years.
 Why did you decide to host and what was the experience like for you and Manny?

 We’ve gotten the chance to experience parenthood—and not just the nice, rewarding aspects!
 We’ve dealt with problems, rebellion, and more.
-I always thought if I were a parent I’d be super liberal, but when the time came, and the child wasn’t my own, I became quite strict. [laughs] Ultimately, it was a great experience and we’ve traveled to visit nearly all of our children and their families.
+I always thought if I were a parent I’d be super liberal, but when the time came, and the child wasn’t my own, I became quite strict. [laughs] Ultimately, it was a great experience and we’ve traveled to visit nearly all of our “children” and their families, with several of them visiting us quite regularly over the years.

-What advice do you have for LGBTQ+ students who want to study abroad?
+What advice do you have for LGBTQIA+ students who want to study abroad?

-LGBTQ+ teenagers shouldn’t limit themselves to studying abroad only in progressive countries like Germany or Denmark.
-Don’t limit your choices, although you may need to make adjustments if you’re going to go to say, Malaysia.
+LGBTQIA+ teenagers shouldn’t limit themselves to studying abroad only in progressive countries like Germany or Denmark.
+Don’t limit your choices, although it’s important to recognize that you may need to make adjustments (and even sacrifices) if you’re going to go to a country like Malaysia.
 You need to consider how important it is for you to be out and proud or, alternatively, are you willing to step back into the closet for a period of a time because you want to experience a certain culture.
-But, by stepping back into the closet, it doesn’t mean you aren’t achieving something quite remarkable, because years later, after I came home and my host family, friends, and relatives in Malaysia discovered I was gay, it opened their eyes in a new way.
+The notion of going back into the closet sounds like an unimaginable approach and, for some, it is and is simply too great of a sacrifice.
+But, for those who choose to do so in order to experience a specific culture, chances are that they will end up achieving something quite remarkable.
+For example, after I came home and my host family, friends, and relatives in Malaysia discovered I was gay, it probably opened their eyes in a new (and more positive) way.
 They loved me, and I loved them.
-They were like, “Oh!
+I imagine their reactions to have been something along the lines of “Oh!
 Really?
-Okay!”
-That’s how we change minds.
+Melvin’s gay?
+Okay, whatever.”
+This level of [almost] non-reaction is one very effective way in which we change hearts and minds.

-Do you have any advice for LGBTQ+ host parents and host families?
+Do you have any advice for LGBTQIA+ host parents and host families?

-How can AFS-USA continue to make strides in building an organization and supporting a network that is open, accessible, and inclusive for members of the LGBTQ+ community?
+How can AFS-USA continue to make strides in building an organization and supporting a network that is open, accessible, and inclusive for members of the LGBTQIA+ community?

 I think we’ve made considerable progress.
-I believe most, if not all AFS organizations around the world are quite supportive of LGBTQ+ students, but they feel limited within certain cultures as far as finding host families, even facing serious legal issues in some countries.
+I believe most, if not all AFS organizations around the world are quite supportive of LGBTQIA+ students.
+I understand that some AFS organizations feel limited within their cultures as far as finding host families, with some even facing serious legal issues.

-I don’t think we have much of a problem with our own staff around the world and, to a large extent, our volunteers.
-And so I think one of the best ways we can tackle [bias] and make change [is by showing] that, even in the most conservative of environments, we do have students who, like I did, go to a family, get placed, without knowledge of that student’s sexuality, they have a great experience and later on let the family know after they come home “We had such a good time together and guess what, I’m gay.”
+I don’t think we have a significant level of challenge within our own staff and volunteers – and that includes most all AFS countries.
+And so I think one of the best ways we can tackle [bias] and make change [is by showing] that, even in the most conservative of environments, we do have students who, like I did, go to a family, get placed (without knowledge of that student’s sexuality or identity), they have a great experience, and later on let the family know after they come home “We had such a good time together and guess what, I’m gay.”
 And that has a domino effect and impacts a lot of people.
 It’s so simple and one of the most effective ways that we can help AFS organizations around the world to feel more comfortable and confident that they can accommodate openly gay kids.
+In fact, it has already been happening for decades!

 A final note… My AFS experience changed my life in ways that continue to surprise me.
 I honestly can’t imagine what I might be doing today had it not been for the generosity of AFS supporters and volunteers.
 I’ve worked in international education for all of my adult life, and that’s not by accident – it’s because I have a profound belief in the impact these transformational experiences have on individuals and on the world – and we urgently need more such experiences today!